21 - Mooring line

 Mooring (and anchor) lines require high strength and high elongation to absorb shocks.
 Another important requirement is very high resistance against abrasion.
 Flexibility and good grip are important for managing the lines like making knots.
-Polyester is the recommended material for mooring ropes.
-It has all the above requirements.
+We advise mooring ropes made of polyester.
 Polypropylene is sometimes also used for mooring lines.
 This material has poor UV resistance, poor abrasion resistance and a limited strength.
 It is cheaper than polyester and floats.
-Only if you want a floating line, otherwise we would not recommend polypropylene.
+We would not recommend mooring lines of polypropylene.

 Suggested diameter fo a mooring line, click here